Endermanbugzjfc/PacketLoggerGophertunnel/README.md

   ConfigAutoReload = false
 ```
 ## Show Packet Type
 A whitelist of key phrases.
-If the fully qualified type name of a packet (`*packet.PacketTypeName`) contains any key phrases, its raw content will be visualised into TOML and then dumped to the console (if there is no error during the visualisation process).
+If the fully qualified type name of a packet (`*packet.PacketTypeName`) matches any key phrases, its raw content will be visualised into TOML and then dumped to the console (if there is no error during the visualisation process).

 I planned to upgrade this to expression-matching in the future.